nanya14/vacciNation/README.md

 # vacciNation
-Took up the entire ownership of building a ChatBot using Python and Flask which was a part of a dynamic web application that stores patients' information in its database, schedules appointments for vaccination and notifies the user through Email and SMS.
+A dynamic web application that stores patients' information in its database, schedules appointments for vaccination and notifies the user through Email and SMS.
+It also contains a ChatBot module developed using Python and Flask.
 Google Firebase was used as database.
-Calendly application was used to send SMS and Email notifications; PythonAnywhere was used to publish the ChatBot.
+Calendly application was used to send SMS and Email notifications to the users; PythonAnywhere was used to publish the ChatBot.